peshkov - stock.adobe.com

 With some 70 retail locations and a large online and social media presence, Footasylum, a streetwear and athleticwear retailer based in the U.K., sells a lot of sneakers, clothing and accessories.

-Founded in 2005, the company has grown rapidly, opening several new store locations a year since 2015.
+Founded in 2005, the company has grown rapidly, opening several store locations a year since 2015.
 While strong management and popular brands and products are likely the main reasons for that expansion, over the last year, Footasylum has accelerated even faster using software from AI and analytics services provider Peak and its AI in retail business tools.

 AI for the midsize